OpenFn/docs/docs/cli.md

 [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)
 get the list of users and print the object of the first user

-1. Create file called getUsers.js and write your operation to fetch the user
+1. Create file called `getUsers.js` and write your operation to fetch the user.
-2. Run the job using the cli. openfn getUser.js -a http
+2. Run the job using the cli. `openfn getUsers.js -a http`.
-3. Expected output
+3. Validate that you receive this expected output:

 ```
 [CLI] ⚠ Error loading state from ./state.json